Foundational Reading · 67 Terms · Reviewed June 2026

 # Approval Workflow (Human-in-the-Loop) A required human decision point inside an agent workflow before a sensitive action is taken.

 An approval workflow pauses an agent before a high-impact step — sending a customer email, modifying a record, escalating a case — and routes the proposed action to a human reviewer.
 Approvals should be enforced in the orchestrator, not at the UI, so they cannot be bypassed by a different caller.
-See AI Agent Governance.
+See Human-in-the-Loop and AI Agent Governance.

 # Audit Log (AI) The immutable record of prompts, retrieval events, tool calls, model choices, and outputs.